toimurhasan/toimurhasan/README.md

 ---

-📫 Reach out if you want to talk about React architecture, the latest technology trend, or how *deep metaphors* live both within poetry and great product design.
+📫 Reach out if you want to talk about React architecture, the latest technology trend, or how *metaphors* live both within poetry and great product design.

 ## 🧭 Philosophy
 > *Follow your bliss.*